Salary and Salary Requirements of Job Candidates

 Salary requirements are the amount of money that a job searcher has decided that you need to offer for him to accept your job offer.
 The fixed expenses that the candidate has incurred by his lifestyle choices drive this required amount of money.
 Unfortunately, some candidates have unrealistic expectations of what type of salary their skills will bring.

-These fixed expenses including items such as the mortgage, car payments, children's school, taxes, utilities, and so forth are what an employee bases her requirements around.
+These fixed expenses including items such as the mortgage, car payments, children's school, taxes, utilities are what an employee bases her requirements around.
 The requirement may have no relationship to what the market rate is.

 Asking Applicants to Disclose Salary Requirements